-As at 31 December 2021, the Responsible Entity has incurred \$489,980 (31 December 2020: \$523,245) in reimbursable expenses in excess of the amount charged to the Fund.
+As at 31 December 2022, the Responsible Entity has incurred \$590,572 (31 December 2021: \$489,980) of reimbursable expenses in excess of the amount charged to the Fund.
 This amount represents expenses that have been incurred by the Responsible Entity on behalf of the Fund, for which the Responsible Entity is entitled, but has deferred reimbursement.
 Payment of this amount is contingent upon there being sufficient growth in the Fund's NAV, such that the payment will not result in expenses exceeding the amount set out in the Fund's PDS at the date of payment, the timing of which cannot be reliably estimated at the reporting date.